 As the Fellowship Group Facilitator, you are the "voice" of the group’s weekly Fellowship Meals.
-You are not only an "emcee," but someone who leads discussion and invites participation from the rest of the group in all portions of the gathering.
+You are not only an "emcee," directing the components of the gathering, but someone who leads discussion and invites participation from the rest of the group in all portions of the gathering.
 Though we try to avoid our Fellowship Groups becoming overly personality-driven, your group will naturally respond to your demeanor and leadership, so Christ-centeredness and enthusiasm are very important!
 The responsibilities of the Facilitator can be delegated to other members of the group for a particular Meal from time to time (and this is recommended in order to identify people for the Facilitator role in future groups!).
-And don't talk too much–you are facilitating the interaction of the group, not giving mini-devotions!
+And don't talk too much–you are facilitating the interaction of the group, not preaching mini-devotionals!

 The ideal person for this role is gifted in communication and leadership, and sensitive to group dynamics.